Iretha/design-patterns/src/com/smdev/creational/builder/README.md

 # The Builder Design Pattern

-Designed to build complex objects with a lot of optional fields or to replace [Telescoping Constructors](https://iretha.github.io/design-patterns/creational/telescoping-constructor) with too many args.
+Designed to build complex objects with a lot of optional fields or when the input order of the values is not clear / or to replace [Telescoping Constructors](https://iretha.github.io/design-patterns/creational/telescoping-constructor) with too many args.
 {: .fs-6 .fw-300 }